Table of Content

 Conclusion

 In conclusion, the journey toward post-quantum cryptography underscores the critical importance of standardization in ensuring interoperability and security.
-As quantum computers pose a threat to established cryptographic standards, the efforts led by institutions like NIST and the German BSI become pivotal in navigating this evolving landscape.
+As quantum computers pose a threat to established cryptographic standards, the efforts led by institutions like NIST and the German BSI become pivotal in navigating this evolving world.
 The meticulous selection process, spanning years and culminating in the announcement of winners, reflects a commitment to identifying resilient algorithms against quantum threats.
-The recognition of CRYSTALS-Kyber and CRYSTALS-Dilithium as initial focal points for standardization marks a significant milestone, with anticipated standards set to be released in 2024.

 Encryption Consulting’s Post-Quantum Cryptography Advisory Services bridge the gap between cutting-edge technology and practical implementation.
 We’ll help you harness the power of quantum-resistant cryptography without the risks.